jasonmar310/Impact_of_Education_on_Salaries/README.md

 Question 1:
 What is the difference in salaries between different groups of employees based on their education levels?

-Question 2:What is the difference in salaries between different groups of employees based on their education levels, years of experience, and age variable.
+Question 2:What is the difference in salaries between different groups of employees based on their education levels, years of experience, and age?

 ---